MichaelHochriegl/SignalRGen/docs/guide/getting-started.md

 - Use the generated class (`PingPongHub`) in your client code, not the interface
 - The server implements both the interface and inherits from `Hub<TInterface>`

-## Next Steps

-For more advanced configuration options, see the [Configuration Guide](../configuration/config-overview.md).

 ## Complete Example

 For the full step-by-step example including project setup, see our [detailed tutorial](./detailed-tutorial.md).